-In day-to-day life, the quality of your thinking depends so much on character.
+The quality of your thinking depends so much on your character.
 The company you keep is also important.

 It’s not that intelligence doesn’t play a role.
-It’s just insufficient by itself.
-People who are mentally quick don’t necessarily think with depth, either generally or in response to certain topics.
-There’s no guarantee they’ll ever investigate their own opinions or question their own assumptions with any seriousness.
+It’s just insufficient.
+Intelligent people don’t necessarily think with depth, either generally or in response to specific topics.
+There’s no guarantee that they’ll ever investigate their own opinions or question their own conclusions with any seriousness.

-They may be clever at crafting rationalizations or arguments that seem well-structured.
-They may feel no need to examine whether they’re behaving with integrity; it’s enough that other “right-minded” people are expressing the same thoughts.
+Intelligent people may be clever at crafting rationalizations or arguments that seem well-structured.
+Many times, they don’t question whether they’re behaving with integrity; it’s enough that other “right-minded” people are expressing the same thoughts.
 They may prioritize “owning” someone in an argument over learning anything.
 Or they use their intelligence mostly for snark and viciousness.

-An intelligent mind can still be a lazy mind.
-It can still be a narrow mind or a mind given to exceptional dishonesty.
+An intelligent mind may be a lazy mind.
+It may be narrow or given to exceptional dishonesty.
 (Context matters too.
 An individual can display in-depth thinking in one area of life while remaining superficial or dishonest in other areas – and either not recognizing the superficiality or not being troubled by it, because it doesn’t cost them social approval.)